geraldelorm/geraldelorm/README.md

 ## I'm Gerald Elorm Gbagbe and I ❤️ web development!

-👋🏽Hi, I’m currently undertaking the final year of my Higher National Diploma(HND) in Computer Science, and I’m open for job opportunities.
+Hi, I’m currently undertaking the final year of my Higher National Diploma(HND) in Computer Science, and I’m open for job opportunities.

 I work mostly with Javascript, Django, and SQL.